-Linguistic Signification: A Classical Course in Grammar and Composition [Forthcoming]
+Linguistic Signification: A Classical and Semiotic Course in Grammar & Composition

 This book is intended to serve one end: instructing students how to compose a thoughtful and insightful essay in the English language.
 Though it admits of some flexibility, the course of study ought to take approximately 26 weeks, and the text has been accordingly structured.